 - 12 horses had stomach ulcers

-- 10 presented with had spinal osteoarthritis or osteoarthritis-related problems
+- 10 presented had spinal osteoarthritis or osteoarthritis-related problems

 - 3 displayed behavioral resistance during girthing [1]